MicrosoftDocs/query-docs/query-languages/dax/userobjectid-function-dax.md

 ## Return value

-The security identifier (SID) in Windows, or identifier in Power BI or Azure Analysis Services.
+The current user's Object ID from Azure AD for Power BI or Azure Analysis Services models or SID for SQL Server Analysis Services models.